Alleys & Ruins no. 109, The Faithful (2008, Alameda/Oakland, CA 10:30pm)

 FINISHES

 Our unique and vibrant photographs will add depth and stunning color to any home, office or public space.
-They are offered in two main finishes
+They are offered in two main finishes1.
+Metal float mount

 Our Metal prints have a magical luminescence.
 Their vibrant, saturated colors jump off the wall, and will last for generations.
 They are created by infusing dyes directly into specially coated aluminum sheets making them incredibly durable and scratch resistant.
-The finished piece is float mounted, so they float one inch off the wall.
+The finished piece is float mounted, so they float one inch off the wall.2.
+Archival prints

 Prints larger than 16X20 are available as full-frame prints, without a white border or a window mat.
 If you want a white border, just let us know!